treeverse/lakeFS/docs/index.md

     ML experimentation is usually an iterative process, and being able to reproduce a specific iteration is important.

-    With lakeFS you can version all components of an ML experiment including its data, as well as make use of copy-on-write to minimise the footprint of versions of the data
+    With lakeFS you can version all components of an ML experiment including its data, as well as make use of zero-copy branching to minimise the footprint of versions of the data

 2. Troubleshooting production problems